tailhook/vagga/docs/build_commands.rst

 ``!BuildDeps`` installs package right now, but also removes package at the end of the build to keep container smaller and cleaner.

+See :ref:`build_steps` for additional details on specific commands.
+There is also an :ref:`genindex`

 Generic Installers